skruv/skruv/README.md

 Since most resulting apps will be very small (this one is under 4kb after compression) we inline it into the html here, but there would be no problem to link the script normally.
 Weigh the pros and cons for your use-case.

 This is the node ssr server is started with `skruv-ssr ./index.min.js`, look in [utils/ssr.js](utils/ssr.js) to see how it works.
-It should be easily adaptable to any nodejs server.
+It should be easily adaptable to any nodejs server. `skruv-ssr-dev` is a dev server that behaves similarly to skruv-ssr, but with automatic rebuilding of the source files and live reload run it with `skruv-ssr-dev ./index.ts index.min.js`.

 Or to just render it to a file with `skruv-ssg 'https://skruv.io/' index.min.js index.html` where the arguments are the location to render, the app file and the output path.